threefoldtech/playground/docs/user_stories.md

     - All previous deployments of Funkwhale will be listed at the bottom in the 'Deployment List (Funkwhale)'.
     - User can visit all Funkwhale instances from deployments list and use it
 ---
-## Scenario 17
+## Scenario 19

-    - As I user I would like to know what to do if I faced any issue
+    - As I user expect to know what's Taiga and how to deploy it
 ### Acceptance Criteria

+    - User can learn all about the deployment on Taiga from the 'Quick start documentation', that explains all about it.
+    - All previous deployments of Taiga will be listed at the bottom in the 'Deployment List (Taiga)'.
+    - User can visit all Taiga instances from deployments list and use it
+---
+## Scenario 20

+    - As I user expect to know what's Owncloud and how to deploy it
+### Acceptance Criteria

-    - User can add issues from the 'Disclaimer' part.
+    - User can learn all about the deployment on Owncloud from the 'Quick start documentation', that explains all about it.
-    - Applying for issues in github and the developers will solve them
+    - All previous deployments of Owncloud will be listed at the bottom in the 'Deployment List (Owncloud)'.
+    - User can visit all Owncloud instances from deployments list and use it
 ---